Steamed Fish, ready in 10 minutes, with ginger and orange.

-I use a bamboo steamer in the video, but this works with any kitchen steamer.
-Lining with parchment paper allows for quick removal from the heat, no sticking to the pan.
+I use a bamboo steamer in the video, however, this works with any kitchen steamer.
+Lining with parchment paper allows for quick removal from the heat, therefore no sticking to the pan.

 - 1-lb flaky white fish fillet (Tilapia, Cod, White Fish, etc)